Cirkit Designer Logo

 Important Considerations and Best Practices

-• Use decoupling capacitors near power pins to reduce noise in sensitive circuits.
+• Use decoupling capacitors near sensors and modules to reduce noise.

 Example Code for Arduino Mega 2560 Pro Mini